TheoWinterhalter/phd-thesis/README.md

 # Théo Winterhalter's PhD thesis

 Have a look at the [latest release] to get the PDF version (there is no point in building the PDF yourself).
+You can also watch the [video of the defence].

 [latest release]: https://github.com/TheoWinterhalter/phd-thesis/releases/latest
+[video of the defence]: https://www.youtube.com/watch?v=sEr7sz1sOAk

 ## Prerequisites